deepomicslab/LocalHGT/README.md

 ## Output interpretion

 ###  HGT breakpoints
-The HGT breakpoints would be saved in the `*acc.csv` file.
+The HGT breakpoints is saved in the `*acc.csv` file.
 Here is an example:
 ```
 # the number of reads in the sample is: 41723899; Insert size is 681.
 from_ref,from_pos,from_side,from_strand,to_ref,to_pos,to_side,to_strand,if_reverse,read_seq,ref_seq,similarity,from_split_reads,to_split_reads,cross_split_reads,pair_end